Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic interpretation and adaptive tracking: Numerical results and discussions

-Second, the coarse initial sampling (\cref{fig: exa1_sym_w_k_3solvers}(a) correctly tracks all crossings between different symmetry classes (S–A intersections), as predicted by theory.
-However, the same coarse sampling fails to correctly identify the two S-mode branches through the veering region, resulting in a mode misassignment.
-This failure illustrates the fundamental limitation of uniform sampling in veering zones: when the eigenvalue gap becomes small, the eigenvector variation over a fixed step $\Delta k$ exceeds the local critical step $\Delta k_{\max}(k)$, violating the tracking condition \cref{eq: theorem_inequality}.

-Third, SAFEDC with dense uniform sampling (\cref{fig: exa1_sym_w_k_3solvers}(c), $\Delta k = 0.02$) resolves the veering correctly, demonstrating that a sufficiently fine grid can overcome the difficulty.
-However, this comes at a cost: the number of sampling points increases from 70 (coarse) to 350 (fine), and the uniform refinement provides no indication of where refinement is actually needed or whether the resulting mode assignments are reliable.
+On the initial coarse grid ($\Delta k=0.1$, 70 points) all S–A crossings are correctly tracked, but the two S‑mode branches are misidentified through the veering region.
+This failure illustrates a fundamental limitation of uniform sampling: when the eigenvalue gap becomes small, the eigenvector variation over a fixed step can exceed the local critical step size, so even a seemingly reasonable global step cannot guarantee correct tracking.
+SAFEDC with a uniformly fine grid ($\Delta k=0.02$, 350 points) resolves the veering, but at a five‑fold increase in cost and without any indication of where refinement is actually needed or whether the assignments are reliable.

-The proposed adaptive algorithm addresses both limitations. \cref{fig: exas_tracking_errors}(a) shows the error indicator $\varepsilon(k,\Delta k)$ before and after refinement.
-On the initial grid, a pronounced peak appears precisely in the veering region ($k \in [0.4, 2.1]$), with $\varepsilon$ exceeding the tolerance $\bar{\varepsilon}=0.05$.
-This peak signals that the local step size exceeds $\Delta k_{\max}(k)$, triggering automatic refinement.
-After inserting additional points in this region, the error indicator falls uniformly below the tolerance, indicating that all intervals now satisfy the correct tracking condition.
-Consequently, as shown in \cref{fig: exa1_sym_w_k_3solvers}(b), the adaptive refinement successfully resolves the mode veering that was misidentified under coarse sampling.
-The final grid contains 98 points—modestly higher than the coarse grid (70 points) but substantially fewer than the 350 points required by uniform fine sampling.
-Crucially, the algorithm provides quantitative confidence: the post-refinement error indicators confirm reliable mode identification across the entire wavenumber range.

-This example demonstrates three key capabilities of the proposed method: (i) it correctly handles symmetry-protected crossings without special treatment; (ii) it automatically detects veering regions where the step size is inadequate; and (iii) it refines only where necessary, achieving tracking accuracy comparable to dense uniform sampling with significantly fewer eigenvalue solves.
-The error indicator serves both as a refinement driver and as an a posteriori quality measure—a feature absent in conventional approaches.
+The adaptive algorithm automatically detects the veering region through a pronounced peak of $\varepsilon$ on the coarse grid (\cref{fig:exa1_sym_w_k_3solvers}(d)).
+After local bisection the error indicator falls below $\bar{\varepsilon}=0.05$, the S‑mode veering is correctly resolved (\cref{fig:exa1_sym_w_k_3solvers}(b)), and the final grid contains only 98 points—substantially fewer than the uniform fine grid.
+Crucially, the post‑refinement error indicators provide quantitative confidence in the tracking across the entire wavenumber range, a quality measure absent from conventional tools.
+This first example thus demonstrates that the adaptive scheme handles symmetry‑protected crossings without special treatment, automatically identifies inadequate step sizes in veering zones, and refines only where needed.